Hades: Early years

 In Greek mythology, Hades, the god of the Greek underworld, was the first-born son of the Titans Cronus and Rhea.
 He had three older sisters, Hestia, Demeter, and Hera, as well as a younger brother, Poseidon, all of whom had been swallowed whole by their father as soon as they were born.
 Zeus was the youngest child and through the machinations of their mother, Rhea, he was the only one that had escaped this fate.
 Upon reaching adulthood, Zeus managed to force his father to disgorge his siblings.
 After their release, the six younger gods, along with allies they managed to gather, challenged the elder gods for power in the Titanomachy, a divine war.
-The war lasted for ten years and ended with the victory of the younger gods.
+Armed with the helm of invisibility forged for him by the Cyclopes, Hades with his siblings and other divine allies defeated the Titans and became rulers in their place The war lasted for ten years and ended with the victory of the younger gods.
 Following their victory, according to a single famous passage in the Iliad (Book XV, ln.187–93), Hades and his two brothers, Poseidon and Zeus, drew lots for realms to rule.
 Zeus received the sky, Poseidon received the seas, and Hades received the underworld, the unseen realm to which the souls of the dead go upon leaving the world as well as any and all things beneath the earth.

-Hades obtained his wife and queen, Persephone, through abduction at the behest of Zeus.{ This myth is the most important one Hades takes part in; it also connected the Eleusinian Mysteries with the Olympian pantheon, particularly as represented in the Homeric Hymn to Demeter, which is the oldest story of the abduction, most likely dating back to the beginning of the 6th century BC.
+Hades obtained his wife and queen, Persephone, through abduction at the behest of Zeus.
+This myth is the most important one Hades takes part in; it also connected the Eleusinian Mysteries with the Olympian pantheon, particularly as represented in the Homeric Hymn to Demeter, which is the oldest story of the abduction, most likely dating back to the beginning of the 6th century BC.
 Helios told the grieving Demeter that Hades was not an unworthy groom or son-in-law given his status among the gods, as her own brother and king on his own right: